FirelyTeam/simplifier-jurisdictions/lu/introduction.md

 Despite the progress, challenges like high investment costs and a lack of FHIR knowledge are recognized.
 The focus remains on improving care and fostering innovation in health data management through the adoption of FHIR where it's feasible and beneficial.

-*The Agence eSanté Luxembourg is a key stakeholder in the transition towards more widespread use of FHIR standards, working to overcome barriers and enhance the country's health IT infrastructure.*
+The Agence eSanté Luxembourg is a key stakeholder in the transition towards more widespread use of FHIR standards, working to overcome barriers and enhance the country's health IT infrastructure.

+*The above summary is based on the answers to the [State of FHIR survey 2023](https://fire.ly/blog/fhir-maturity-and-adoption-around-the-world/) from Samuel Danhardt, Agence eSanté Luxembourg.*